keenehh/Database/DESIGN.md

 # add customer to list

-For adding a customer to the list I also referenced the hashtable demo from class.
+For adding a customer to the list I also referenced the hashtable demo from a class.
 I would just need to add more arguments since there are more values

 ```
 	create a new customer